 2. KL Essential 49/61 mk3 DINTHRU: Passes outgoing MIDI information from the host software through KeyLab Essential mk3’s 5-pin MIDI out connector.
 This can be useful when you want to sequence and control hardware synths with your DAW using KeyLab Essential mk3 as a MIDI interface.

 3. KL Essential 49/61 mk3 MCU/HUI: Enables KeyLab Essential mk3 as a Mackie Control Universal surface via a dedicated port, to not interfere with other MIDI messages as notes or control changes.
-This port will only be needed in case you want to control a DAW that uses only MCU such as Cubase.
+This port will only be needed in case you want to control a DAW that uses only MCU such as Reaper.

 4. KL Essential 49/61 mk3 ALV: Transmits screen messages from Analog Lab V to KeyLab Essential mk3.